MentalWhiteNoise/MentalWhiteNoise.github.io/Projects/Custom RetroPie Arcade/Install and Config RetroPie.md

 5. Configure / pull rom metadata & images

    I wanted my arcade to look cool, so I scraped for images and metadata about the ROMs.
-For the games I coudn't find, I searched online and pulled images and data manually.
+For the games I couldn't find, I searched online and pulled images and data manually.
 This has given my system a cool feel.

 6. Update RetroPie - <https://github.com/retropie/retropie-setup/wiki/updating-retropie>